H & M Hennes & Mauritz AB or H&M Group (abbreviated H&M) is a

 On 31 March, H&M responded with a statement vowing to rebuild trust in China and serve its customers in a "respectful way".[102]
 H&M reported sales in China had fallen by approximately 23% for the second quarter of 2021 (compared to the same period in the last fiscal year).[103]
 According to a report,[104] more than half a million are forced to pick cotton in Xinjiang.[105]

-Greenwashing Claims
+Greenwashing claims

 Leaving Russia

-In March 2022, the H&M Group communicated[107] that they would pause its operations in Russia due to the Russian invasion of Ukraine.
+In March 2022, the H&M Group communicated[116] that they would pause their operations in Russia due to the

 Other controversies